magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_transcendence.md

 practice right from the beginning in terms of results.
 What were the results of all that practice?
 Looking deeply into it he saw that it just wasn’t right.
 It was full of conceit, and full of the world.
-There was no Dhamma, no insight into not-self, no emptiness or letting go.
+There was no Dhamma, no insight into not-self, *anattā,* no emptiness or letting go.
 There may have been letting go of a kind, but it was the kind that still hadn’t let go.

 Looking carefully at the situation, the Buddha saw that even if he were to explain these things to the five ascetics they wouldn’t be able to